Edward Morgan (choreographer)

 Edward Morgan is an American dancer and choreographer.
-Morgan was a principal dancer at The Joffrey Ballet, and then a director of Joffrey II (1995-1997).
+Morgan was a principal dancer at The Joffrey Ballet, and then a director of Joffrey II (1995–1997).
 He founded the MorganScott Ballet company with Daniel Scott in 1997; it became The EdwardMorgan Ballet in 2007.

 Career

 Poster for The EdwardMorgan Ballet, 2010, shows the type of dance and image that Morgan intended to project.

 The Joffrey Ballet

 Morgan was a principal dancer of The Joffrey Ballet for ten years.
 In 1977, he notably performed "Touch Me", a male solo.
 The solo was revived in 1989, when the Los Angeles Times wrote that it "showed Morgan to be a dancer of great power and versatility", and that "Morgan's performance gave the borrowed dance-rhetoric superb immediacy".
 The Chicago Tribune noted Morgan's performance in 'Trinity' in 1990, with choreographer and dancer Edward Stierle "teaming up with unforgettable gusto with the lanky, lightning-quick Edward Morgan."
-Morgan was a director of the Joffrey II from 1995-1997.
+Morgan was a director of the Joffrey II from 1995 to 1997.